This is where you will find a comprehensive list of recent Press Releases.

 PORT WASHINGTON YACHT CLUB DAY RACE - June 5, 2016

-It may sound crazy, but sometime when the weather is inclement, sailors fare the best.
-Take for example, the weekend of HarborFest, the annual waterfront celebration held down at the Town Dock in Port Washington.
+It may sound crazy, but sometimes when the weather is inclement, sailors fare the best.
+Take, for example, the weekend of HarborFest, the annual waterfront celebration held down at the Town Dock in Port Washington.
 With predictions of heavy rain and wind, HarborFest vendors set up hoping for the best, but just before noon, the heavens opened up.
-HarborFest was cancelled for the remainder of the day…. a disappointment to all who have spent months planning for the event and for all who attend this fun day year after year.
+HarborFest was canceled for the remainder of the day…. a disappointment to all who have spent months planning for the event and for all who attend this fun day year after year.

 EMIRATES TEAM NEW ZEALAND WINS ACWS-NY

 After waiting 92 years for the America’s Cup to return to New York, the day that was so anxiously waited for finally arrived.
 By the end of the weekend, Emirates Team New Zealand won the America’s Cup World Series (ACSW) with 52 points.
 And this was after they got hooked on a starting buoy and managed to free themselves in a winner-take-all final race on Sunday, May 8.
 The “home” team, ORACLE TeamUSA, came in a close second with 50 points, followed by Groupama Team France, with 44 points.

 Mother Nature didn’t give the six teams a very nice New York welcome.
 On Saturday, the racing was abandoned for lack of wind.
 Then on Sunday, there were reports of huge wind shifts from the west to the north and ranging anywhere from 5 to 20 knots.
 Racing in the Hudson, which is nicknamed the “river that flows both ways” was a big concern for all the teams coming into this event.